 Low cobalamin can cause damage to the brain and nervous system.
 At levels only slightly lower than average, a range of symptoms such as fatigue, depression, and poor memory.
-Once a person lacks enough cobalamin, cognitive changes may occur, including loss of concentration, memory loss, disorientation, dementia, and mood changes.
+For a person lacking enough cobalamin, cognitive changes may very well occur.
+These may include loss of concentration, memory loss, disorientation, dementia, and mood changes.
 Insomnia, impotence, and impaired bowel and bladder control can also develop.

 A cobalamin deficiency can cause serious health risks.
 Unfortunately, it’s often underdiagnosed because physicians do not routinely test for it, and, as some experts suggest, many people with so-called “normal” levels of B12 do have a deficiency.
 Additionally, some of the physical manifestations of a lack can mimic other diseases, in essence distracting healthcare professionals from testing for lack of the nutrient in an individual.